7SAIF/destiny-framework/python/docs/CommunityContentApi.md

 # create an instance of the API class
 api_instance = swagger_client.CommunityContentApi()
 membership_id = 789 # int | The membershipId related to that type.
-membership_type = 'membership_type_example' # str | The type of account for which info will be extracted.
+membership_type = 56 # int | The type of account for which info will be extracted.
-partnership_type = 'partnership_type_example' # str | The type of partnership for which info will be extracted.
+partnership_type = 56 # int | The type of partnership for which info will be extracted.

 try:
     api_response = api_instance.community_content_get_streaming_status_for_member(membership_id, membership_type, partnership_type)